-El Locale - Contract
+El Locale - One Month Contract

 El Locale is an e-commerce platform that connects consumers with local businesses and artisans, making it easy to discover and purchase quality, locally made products while supporting community and small business growth.